courtandrey/SUDRFScraper/README.md

 3. Make simple scraping analyzer tool.
 For common requests like "cases-per-region" or "get number of texts".
 4. Make simple default test, comparing Pravosudie with Scraper.
 5. Make configuration flexible.
-6. Add tests.
+6. Add more tests.

 UPDATES:

 ver.0.1.4 CAS-UPDATE.
 Feat: implementation of search based on administrative articles.
 Small bug fixes and refactoring.

 ver 0.1.5 configuration-update.
 You can change results dump directory modifying application.properties.
+Small bug fixes and refactoring.

+ver.0.1.6 configuration-update.
+Modified configuration with use.court.history param.
+Now user won't be trashed with thousands of files.
+Added some tests.
+Big refactoring.

 CONTACT ME: